steiza/cosign/doc/cosign_sign-blob.md

 ### Options

 ```
-      --b64                              whether to base64 encode the output (default true)
       --bundle string                    write everything required to verify the blob to a FILE
       --fulcio-auth-flow string          fulcio interactive oauth2 flow to use for certificate from fulcio.
 Defaults to determining the flow based on the runtime environment. (options) normal|device|token|client_credentials
       --fulcio-url string                address of sigstore PKI server (default "https://fulcio.sigstore.dev")